juliogonct/php-realestate-crm/README.md

 ---

 ## Security Considerations 🔒
-⚠️ **This system is for development/testing purposes only and is not production-ready.**
+⚠️ **This system is a fully functional first version but is intended for development/testing purposes only and is not production-ready.**

 ### 🔹 Recommended future improvements:
 - 🔑 HTTPS implementation (SSL/TLS).